 Letters of recommendation

-If your primary application is accepted, you will be invited to submit a secondary application, which typically requires an essay.
+If your primary application is accepted, you will be invited to submit a secondary application, which typically requires essay responses to prompts.

 When submitting your primary application, keep in mind that many medical schools in the US use the American Medical School Application Service (AMCAS) during the application process.
-This is important as the AMCAS does not accept coursework transcripts from foreign countries, unless the courses were accredited by a US or Canadian post-secondary institution.
+This is important as the AMCAS does not accept coursework transcripts from foreign countries, unless the courses were accredited by a US, US Territorial, or Canadian postsecondary institution.

 Request Transcripts

-If you have completed US or Canadian-accredited courses at a school from your home country, you will need to provide the official transcript to the medical school you are applying to.
+If you have completed US, US territorial, or Canadian-accredited postsecondary courses at a school in your home country, you will need to provide the official transcript to the medical school you are applying to.
 The AMCAS will verify your courses and calculate your grade point average (GPA).

 If the medical school cannot verify the accreditation of the courses on your transcript, they may not be able to calculate your AMCAS GPA.
 This can affect your applications for a scholarship, extracurricular activities, or when you apply for graduate programs in the US.